AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 In the two years after GHOST was published, a number of DAG-based blockchain designs were developed that facilitated merging histories from multiple parent blocks.

-In mid-2014 I created a prototyped DAG-based blockchain called Quanta[^quanta-2014] with a novel method of linearization that converged to a complete and stable ordering of blocks.
+In mid-2014 I created a prototype DAG-based blockchain called Quanta[^quanta-2014] with a novel method of linearization that converged to a complete and stable ordering of blocks.
 This method was independently rediscovered[^redisc] in mid-2015 by Lewenberg, Sompolinsky, and Zohar[^inclusive-july-2015] -- who also further developed and analyzed the method, which they named *the inclusive protocol*.
 Additionally, in 2016 Paul Firth further developed Quanta in his *Trustless Eventual Total Order* draft[^teto-2016].